jhallen/joe-editor/docs/man.md

 <br>

 * nonotice
-This option prevent the copyright notice from being displayed when the editor starts.
+This option prevents the copyright notice from being displayed when the editor starts.
 <br>